SixLabors/docs/articles/imagesharp.drawing/canvas.md

 ```

 Because `Apply(...)` reads pixels at its replay point, commands before the barrier affect the processed image, and commands after the barrier do not.

+## Practical Guidance

+Use `Paint(...)` for ordinary ImageSharp processing pipelines.
+It gives you a canvas at the right point in `Mutate(...)` or `Clone(...)` and owns the replay lifetime for you.
+Use `CreateCanvas(...)` when you already have an image frame or backend target and need explicit lifetime control.
+In that case disposal is part of correctness: it is the point where the recorded work is replayed.

+Because canvas drawing is replayed later, anything referenced by recorded commands must stay alive until replay has completed.
+That includes source images for `DrawImage(...)`, image brushes, fonts, paths, and retained backend scenes.
+This is the important difference from strictly immediate pixel-writing APIs: the call records drawing intent, but the referenced objects may still be needed later.

+Scope state narrowly. `Save(...)` and `Restore()` are the right model for transforms, clipping, and graphics options that affect a limited part of the drawing.
+Use `SaveLayer(...)` when several commands should first render into an isolated group and then composite back as one result.
+Use `Apply(...)` when ImageSharp processors need to observe the timeline at a specific point, and keep those regions tight so CPU work and GPU readback stay bounded.